Aaditya-ui9/the-dice-project-/README.md

 # the-dice-project-
-the dice game with simple html,css,js
+the dice game with the help of  simple html,css,js